-If the port channel admin key is not set when a channel group is formed (i.e., it has the null value of 0), the port channel operational key is set to the same value as the first member port operational key (see Configure Aggregation Port - Actor/Partner).
-Note that when the LAG is no longer used, the port channel operational key is reset to 0.
+If the port channel admin key is not set when a channel group is formed (i.e., it has the null value of 0), this key is set to the same value as the port admin key (see Configure Aggregation Port - Actor/Partner) used by the interfaces that joined the group.
+Note that when the LAG is no longer used, the port channel admin key is reset to 0.